ccdmb/catastrophy/README.md

-The easiest way to get a HMMER3 plain text file is to annotate your proteome using the dbCAN online tool at <http://bcb.unl.edu/dbCAN2/blast.php> (make sure the HMMER tool is selected to run), and save the HMMER3 raw text (Select the HMMER tab, then "Download Raw HMMER output") results locally.
+The easiest way to get a HMMER3 plain text file is to annotate your proteome using the dbCAN online tool at <http://bcb.unl.edu/dbCAN2/blast.php> (make sure the HMMER tool is selected to run), and save the HMMER3 raw text (Select the HMMER tab, then "Download Raw HMMER output".
+Note that as of 2022-07-25 this is actually the domain-table output from HMMER3) results locally.
 Alternatively you can [run HMMER locally](#running-HMMER-locally), or use the [pipeline script](#using-the-catastrophy-pipeline) which will do this for you.

 > **WARNING**: Before you run any dbCAN searches, please [read the section below on database versions](https://github.com/ccdmb/catastrophy#database-versions).